Shmuma/pytorch_tests/pract_rl/hw6.5/questions/README.md

 It's implemented in [questions/model.py, class TwoLevelSoftmaxMappingModule](https://github.com/Shmuma/pytorch_tests/blob/master/pract_rl/hw6.5/questions/questions/model.py#L142),
 and it turned out to be the fastest of tried methods.
-With the same batch size (1000 tokens) it gave about 70% speed up, but due to it's memory effectiveness, I was able to increase batch size to 100000 tokens, which gave more than 14 times final speed increase.
+With the same batch size (1000 tokens) it gave about 70% speed up, but due to it's memory effectiveness, I was able to increase batch size to 100000 tokens (100 times!), which gave more than 14 times final speed increase.
 Actual numbers are in the section below.

 ## Benchmarks